patrickfav/website-favre/content/articles/2015-02-19-so-fy578y5bjsyxudj9/index.md

 ```

-Do note however, if you use `support-fragment`, it will have dependencies to all the other modules (ie. if you use `android.support.v4.app.Fragment` there is no benefit)
+Do note however, if you use `support-fragment`, it will have dependencies to all the other modules (i.e. if you use `android.support.v4.app.Fragment` there is no benefit)

 [See here the official release notes for support-v4 lib](https://developer.android.com/topic/libraries/support-library/revisions.html)